Ananym/welcome-to-nexus/basics/early-equipment.md

 # Early Equipment

-As a fresh-faced adventurer, you'll need to update your equipment regularly to keep pace with your foes.
+As a new adventurer, you'll need to update your equipment regularly to keep pace with your foes.

 ## Helms